ocaml/ocaml.org/data/tutorials/lg_01_functional_programming.md

 convenient &lambda;-calculus, and build from there.
 OCaml is merely the modern continuation of this approach.
 Programming has progressed considerably since the origins we've outlined.
 Many of the features listed earlier grew in functional programming, or even OCaml, research.
-A growing number of mainstream languages are adopting some of them, but few were created for them.
+Many mainstream languages are adopting functional programming features and some of the innovations originated there.

 When choosing the language is an available option, picking OCaml doesn't mean giving up on imperative programming, but rather sailing away from imperative-centrism to benefit from convenience and innovations, without compromising on performance and robustness.
-For this journey to be successful, it is key to acquire a solid understanding of the OCaml functional programming core.
+For this journey to be successful, it is key to acquire a solid understanding of OCaml's functional programming core.
 This is the topic we will explore in this document.

 The basic, and not very enlightening, distinction in **functional programming**